 Check Out the Phoenix Art Museum

 If you are into visual art, the Phoenix Art Museum is your place.
 It is the largest art museum you’ll find in Arizona.
-The museum is an international spectacle with over 285,000 square feet packed with exhibits of European, Asian, Latin American, and Western American art and designs.
+The museum is a spectacle with over 285,000 square feet packed with exhibits from all over the world.

 Stop by the Museum Store for unique gifts, books, jewelry, and souvenirs.

 Tickets are $23 for adults and $5 for children, but the museum offers free and reduced fee days if you check their calendar.

 Speed on Over to the Penske Racing Museum

 If you’re looking for a “wheely” good time, the Penske Racing Museum is the place to be.
 The museum is home to rare race cars and collectibles from some of the most iconic moments in racing history.

 The museum displays 20 of the most honored cars in Penske Racing history, with detailed information on each car’s history and influence.
 Danny Sullivan’s famous “spin-to-win” car and The Catalina are some fan favorites.